pingcap/failpoint/README.md

 }
 ```

-Which will generate belowing code:
+The above code block will generate the following code:

 ```go
 outer: